 What are the Finnish cultural and academic institutes?

-- non-governmental bodies promoting co-operation between Finnish and international cultural and academic organizations and professionals
+- non-governmental bodies promoting co-operation between Finnish and international cultural and academic organisations and professionals

 - independent non-profit organisations maintained by a private foundation or fund

 What do the institutes do?

-- Advance international mobility, visibility and collaboration of Finnish professionals in the arts, culture and research
+- Create and maintain international collaboration and networks for Finnish professionals in the arts, culture and research

 - Organise exhibitions, seminars, courses and other events

 - Run residency and mobility programs for arts professionals and researchers

 - Conduct academic research

-- Collaborate with other Finnish organizations in the Team Finland network and with other European cultural institutes in the EUNIC network (European Union National Institutes for Culture)
+- Collaborate with other Finnish organisations in the Team Finland network and with other European cultural institutes in the EUNIC network (European Union National Institutes for Culture)